 “Internships are extremely valuable because they let one know if it’s the right field for them or not.
 It stops the mistake of going into a career with blinders on.” - intern with the Environmental Protection Agency (EPA)

-1. Handshake - a lot of internships will be posted on Handshake, and quite a few are local.
+1. UCSB's Handshake - Sponsored by UCSB Career Services this is UCSB's main internship and job board!
+A lot of internships will be posted on Handshake, and quite a few are local.
 You can tailor your search based on specific keywords of environmental topics that you're most interested in getting experience working in.
 Handshake also provides a weekly round up of internships/job opportunities tailor-made for you!

-2. ESMail - local internship opportunities are posted throughout the school year to ESMail.
+2. ESMail - The Environmental Studies departments primary student email listserv, it goes out weekly and often contains local internship opportunities are posted throughout the school year to ESMail.
 There's not a ton of these, but still worth checking out when they pop up!

 • CCBER (Cheadle Center for Biodiversity and Ecological Restoration- they do eco-restoration work in UCSB's North Campus, restoring an old golf course to a natural estuarine ecosystem + restore campus Lagoon)